AEN National Speakers Bureau 2018-19

 “Talking About Israel: The Words to Say It, The Ways to Do It”

-“New Jews and Old in the 21st Century” (Are Muslims the “new Jews”?)
+“New Jews and Old in the Twenty-First Century” (about whether Muslims are the “new Jews”)

 Ron Hassner is Associate Professor of International Relations at the University of California at Berkeley, and a scholar of religion and international conflict.
 He is a distinguished teacher, recognized by UC-Berkeley, the American Political Science Association, and students for teaching excellence.
 Hassner is the author of War on Sacred Grounds and Religion on the Battlefield, and, with Isaac Svenson, edited the four-volume collection Religion and International Relations.